August 9, 2016

-You will become a highly trained and effective volunteer leader in the rapidly growing animal protection movement, receiving advanced training and ongoing support.
+You will become a highly trained volunteer leader in the rapidly growing animal protection movement, receiving advanced training and ongoing support.
 You will develop your legislative advocacy, leadership, networking, and strategic thinking skills and will have the opportunity to share your expertise and experiences with others in your community.

 The efforts of our district leaders, coupled with the support of the largest animal protection organization in the United States, will advance animal protection priorities in the 435 congressional districts across the nation.

 - A commitment to the mission of The HSUS